 There are several types of construction delivery systems, and the roles of the college and contractor differ according to the system used.
-While there are differences every construction project follos the same sequence of events.
+While there are differences every construction project follows the same sequence of events.
 The procedure noted below outlines the sequence of events and generally describes the process that is followed.

 Written contracts and agreements are maintained for all college construction projects.
 Projects include all buildings and facilities construction, equipment, landscaping, major reconstruction and repair projects, and other significant uses of budgeted capital project funds.
-The director of Facilities Management and Planning is responsible for college construction projects including the stewardship of all contractual documents, plans, building permits, etc.
+The Director of Facilities Management and Planning is responsible for college construction projects including the stewardship of all contractual documents, plans, building permits, etc.

 The following procedure is followed for the administration of a construction contract and related activity required to complete the contract.

-1. Construction documents: The director of Facilities Management and Planning directs and supervises the development of drawings and specifications for construction projects, and establishes a uniform title or common reference for each project in accordance with established procedures.
-The Vice President for for College Operations (or designee), the department head(s) affected, and all other key individuals or department personnel who will occupy/operate/support the project will be involved in development and review of the planning process.
+1. Construction documents: The Director of Facilities Management and Planning directs and supervises the development of drawings and specifications for construction projects, and establishes a uniform title or common reference for each project in accordance with established procedures.
+The Vice President for College Services (or designee), the department head(s) affected, and all other key individuals or department personnel who will occupy/operate/support the project will be involved in development and review of the planning process.
 The Director of Facilities Management and Planning (or designee) approves the final construction documents, and initiates the bidding process.

 2. Bidding process: The Director of Facilities Management and Planning (or designee) submits the final construction documents to the Chief Finance Officer (or designee) for review and processing.
-Bids on the aproved project are advertised, received, and compiled by the Chief Finance Officer (or designee) in accordance with established purchasing laws and procedures.
+Bids on the approved project are advertised, received, and compiled by the Chief Finance Officer (or designee) in accordance with established purchasing laws and procedures.

 The Chief Finance Officer (or designee) prepares a recapitulation of the bids and, if appropriate, a recommendation to award a contract.
 The recap and recommendation are submitted to the President by the Vice President for College Services (or designee.)
 When appropriate, project award recommendations may be submitted to the president and to the Board of Education by the Vice President for College Services.
 Then the contract is awarded in accordance with established public purchasing law.